djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 - $\lambda_i$ are kriging weights;
 - $Z(s_i)$ are observed values.

-The weights are **not chosen only from distance**.
+The weights are not determined by distance alone.

-They depend on the entire spatial dependence structure.
+They depend on the full spatial dependence structure.

-Two observations that are both close to the prediction point but almost duplicates of one another should not receive the same combined influence as two equally close observations providing independent spatial information.
+Two observations that are both close to the prediction point but highly redundant should not have the same combined influence as two equally close observations that provide less redundant information.

 The covariance or variogram model is what allows kriging to account for this redundancy.

-That is why variogram modeling is not merely curve fitting: it defines the dependence structure used to calculate prediction weights and uncertainty.
+Variogram modeling is therefore more than curve fitting: it defines the dependence structure used to calculate prediction weights and uncertainty.

----

-## 17. Interpreting a fitted empirical variogram
+## Interpreting a fitted empirical variogram

-When looking at a fitted variogram, ask the following questions.
+When interpreting a fitted variogram, consider the following questions.

 ### Near the origin